DavidRawling/ProtocolHelper/README.md

 # Protocol Helper
-A helper application to allow creation and processing of URLs using custom protocols [![Build status](https://ci.appveyor.com/api/projects/status/54x4y0jktr9nfr74?svg=true)](https://ci.appveyor.com/project/DavidRawling/protocolhelper)
+[![Build status](https://ci.appveyor.com/api/projects/status/54x4y0jktr9nfr74?svg=true)](https://ci.appveyor.com/project/DavidRawling/protocolhelper)

 Have you ever wanted to define a link on a webpage to open a specific, different browser?
 Perhaps you have a corporate application that only supports Firefox (or Chrome) but your main application set works only in IE.